-In the Scottish Borders, the number of homeless applications has remained steady since 2011/12 as a result of a proactive approach to prevention through the delivery of the Housing Options approach.
-In 2022/23, there were 682 applications made under the Homeless Persons legislation in the Scottish Borders, which is in keeping with the 686 applications received in 2020/21 and 682 in 2021/22 but lower than the 770 applications received in 2019/2020.
-The rate of homeless applications in the Scottish Borders decreased during the pandemic but the number of applications in 2022/23 is expected to rise to similar levels as per pandemic.
+In the Scottish Borders, the number of homeless applications has remained relatively steady since 2011/12 as a result of a proactive approach to prevention through the delivery of the Housing Options approach.
+In 2022/23, there were 784 applications made under the Homeless Persons legislation in the Scottish Borders, which is higher than the 686 applications received in 2020/21 and 682 in 2021/22 during the pandemic.
+It is also slightly higher than the 770 applications received in 2019/2020.
+The rate of homeless applications is generally now on an upward trend (despite lower levels during the pandemic).
 Homelessness in the Scottish Borders accounts for 2% of homelessness in Scotland as a whole.